ximao480/uidoc/README.md

-# iview-doc
+# burgeon-ui-doc
-Doc of iView
+Doc of burgeon-ui